untuned/RuneAudio/backup-restore/README.md

 ---

 **Issues**
-- RuneAudio 'Backup' works but does not save database before backup
+- RuneAudio 'Backup' works but should save database before backup
 - Restore with 'Upload' was disabled for pending code

 **Fixes**